benfluleck/Jobbatical-backend/readme.md

 npm run build
 npm run start:server
 ```
+*N.B: The build is minified using Babel if you would like to unminify you have to edit the .babelrc*

 **Docker**
 - To run the application in docker you need to install it.
 There are some good docs [here](https://docs.docker.com/)